 Now for the good news

-The same article stresses that this disruption won’t necessarily result in job losses.
+The same article stresses that the disruption caused by artificial intelligence won’t necessarily result in job losses.
 Its author, PwC’s Chief Economist John Hawksworth, is a lot more optimistic than that:

 Opportunity, as they say, is knocking…